 8 Tips for Creating a Pre-Launch Landing Page

 While you should be sure to include the seven key landing page components described above, you’ll also want to implement best practices when creating your page.
-Here are nine tips that will make your pages more effective.
+Here are eight tips that will make your pages more effective.

-1. Draw in prospective customers with an irresistible headline
+1. Use an irresistible headline

 Make your headline specific and be sure it contains an emotional appeal.
 Someone in your target audience who reads the headline should be left wanting to know more.
 The headline should be visible, the largest text on the page, and highlight the primary value proposition of your offer.

 2. Design for user value